jmvilaverde/DataScience-ReproducibleResearch-PA2/PA2.md

         select(EVTYPE, FATALITIES, INJURIES, PROPDMG, PROPDMGEXP, CROPDMG, CROPDMGEXP) -> dataPreprocessed
 ```

-7. Evaluate event types and clean.
+####7.Evaluate event types and clean.
 Do this by unifying and removing event types:

-Use [http://www.ncdc.noaa.gov/stormevents/pd01016005curr.pdf] to clean types.
+Use [http://www.ncdc.noaa.gov/stormevents/pd01016005curr.pdf] as reference to clean types.

 * Unify TSTM WIND with THUNDERSTORM WIND.
 * Unify EXCESSIVE HEAT with HEAT.